sjstheesar/sjstheesar/README.md

-- 👋 Hi there, how are you doing?
-Theesar here.
+- 👋 Hi Stranger! how are you doing?
+Thanks for stopping by.
 - 👀 Thanks for checking out!
 Ping me for collaborations!
-- 🌱 I’m excited about my Cloud Based Data Analytics tool, hopefully, you can see it soon!
+- 🌱 I’m excited for anything related to data analytics and visualizations!